docker/docs/content/network/drivers/host.md

 - The host network feature of Docker Desktop works on layer 4.
 This means that unlike with Docker on Linux, network protocols that operate below TCP or UDP are not supported.
+- Processes inside the container cannot bind to the IP addresses of the host because the container has no direct access to the interfaces of the host.
 - This feature doesn't work with Enhanced Container Isolation enabled, since isolating your containers from the host and allowing them access to the host network contradict each other.
-- IPv6 is not yet supported.
-Services need to use IPv4 and bind to address `127.0.0.1` in the container to be visible on the host.

 ## Next steps